Limits of saturated ideals: Main results

+In this subsection we analyse the obstruction group further.
+We keep the toric setup as in the previous subsections, however in Subsection~\ref{ssec:fiberProjectiveSpace} we restrict to the projective space where more interesting results are obtained.

-[1]{C(#1)} Let $I$ be a homogeneous ideal in $S$.
+Let $I$ be a homogeneous ideal in $\Sk$.
 For the pair $(K, J) := (I, I^{\sat})$, the fiber obstruction group from~\eqref{eq:obfib} can be ``underived'' as follows.
-Choose a transverse element $\ell$ and let $C(I)$ be defined by the exact sequence
+Choose a transverse element $\ell$ as in Subsection~\ref{ssec:saturations} and let $\cokern{I}$ be defined by the exact sequence

 Applying $\Hom(I^{\sat}/I, -)$ we obtain a long exact sequence.
-The multiplication by a large enough power of $\ell$ annihilates $I^{\sat}/I$ and is an isomorphism on $(S/I)_{\ell}$, hence $\Ext^{\bullet}_S(I^{\sat}/I, (S/I)_{\ell}) = 0$ and the long exact sequence induces a homogeneous isomorphism
+The multiplication by a large enough power of $\ell$ annihilates $I^{\sat}/I$ and is an isomorphism on $(\Sk/I^{\sat})_{\ell}$, hence $\Ext^{\bullet}_{\Sk}(I^{\sat}/I, (\Sk/I^{\sat})_{\ell}) = 0$ and the long exact sequence induces a homogeneous isomorphism